SELINA-team/SELINA.py/docs/source/run.md

                         Prefix of the output files.
 DEFAULT: query
 ```

-This step will output four files:
+This step will output eight files:

 - `query_predictions.txt`: predicted cell type for each cell in the query data